UltraQbik/MightyOmegaBot/README.md

 # How to make it work
- Add BOT_TOK to your enviroment variables that has the value of your token.
+ Add your bot token as the first argument.
+Ex. "main.py [token here]"